demchenkovv/template-repository/README.md

 ## Overview
-The repository is designed for rapid deployment of Spring Boot applications using Maven.
+The repository template on Мaven.

 ## Building
 ...